 Open Accounting

-The best way to understand why we use open accounting is to ask an organization why they don’t.
+The best way to understand why we use open accounting is to ask an organisation why they don’t.
 A lot of time and effort is spent on secrecy or privacy.
 For an individual, that can be common sense, and often a healthy thing.
-Organizations are not people, though; they’re supposed to serve people.
+Organisations are not people, though; they’re supposed to serve people.

-When a group of people gets together to do something, what they do together can’t be private because they each know what the other is doing.
-If an individual in the group doesn’t know everything all the others are doing, they cannot be sure that their work is contributing to their own intent, the reason they are cooperating.
-They can believe it is, but they cannot know it.
-This makes everyone vulnerable to abuse of their efforts towards a goal that is not theirs.
+When a group of people get together to do something, what they do together shouldn’t be private because they each need to know what the other is doing.
+If an individual in the group doesn’t know everything all the others are doing, he cannot be sure that his work is contributing to his own intent, the reason he is cooperating.
+He can believe it is, but he cannot know it.
+This makes everyone vulnerable to having their efforts directed towards a goal that is not theirs.

 Lies